vittoriofortino84/EDTOX/README.md

 ## 2_1_Drug_matrix_wTO.R
-- The list of EDCs will be retrieved from DEDuCT as CAS ids.
-- The ToxCast assay endpoints related to nuclear receptor and co-regulators of EDCs will be extracted.
-- The most significat in vitro assay endpoints for the mechanism of EDCs will be characterized using statistical proportion test.
-- EDCs (DEDuCT list) which are incative for all the significant assay endpoints will be removed from the final list of EDcs.
-- Pairwise jaccard distance between the MIEs related to remaining EDCs and other compounds in CTD will be calculated.
+- The control samples of the preprocessed LFC values related to Drug Matrix data source for rat in vitro hepatocytes and rat in vivo will be removed.
-- The compounds with the maximum Jaccard distance with EDCs will be seleceted as negative controls (decoys).
+- Selection of the three exposure time points 1,3 and 5 days for in vivo and 1 day for in vitro and splitting the data as four data frames.
+- Selection of the genes expressed in liver and orthology mapping of the probe IDs to entrez gene values
+- Compiling gene co-expression networks from the data frames using wTO package with bootstrap resampling method.

 ## 2_2_TG_Gates_wTO.R
 A list of eight data frames from the log2fold change values of the genes expressed in rat liver after compound exposure are  generated for open TG-GATEs rat and human in vitro 1 day and rat in vivo for single low, middle and high doses for 1 day and repeated in vivo doses for 8, 15 and 29 days are generated.
 Orthology mapping between rat to human genes was done.
 The list is used for generation of the gene co-expression networks using wTO package.